Legal

 6. Cookies, analytics & tracking

 This website uses analytics and tracking tools that go beyond pure reach measurement and create usage profiles.
 Personal data may be processed (in particular IP address, device and browser information, behaviour data) and transferred to third countries (including the USA).
-Legal basis is your consent pursuant to § 25 (1) TTDSG and Art.
+Legal basis is your consent pursuant to § 25 (1) TDDDG and Art.
 6 (1) (a) GDPR.
 Consent is granted on your first visit via our cookie banner and can be withdrawn at any time with effect for the future — see section 6.10 below.
 Withdrawal is as simple as granting consent (Art.
 7 (3) GDPR); the lawfulness of processing carried out on the basis of consent prior to withdrawal remains unaffected.

 6.0 Consent management (Cookiebot)